Tomodachi Life: Living the Dream: How to Set Mii Personality

 • Pick one trait about emotional visibility or stubbornness.

-Once you have those three traits, go into the creation screen and open Personality.
+With those three traits in hand, open Personality on the Mii creation screen.
 Make each slider answer one real question about the person.
-If you cannot explain why a slider is high or low, leave it near the middle until the rest of the character is clearer.
+If you can’t explain why a slider is high or low, leave it near the middle until the rest of the character is clearer.

 What each slider should mean in practice

 Use this for physical presence, not fitness.
-A high setting fits someone who moves quickly, interrupts silence, enters a room loudly, or always seems “on.”
+A high Movement setting fits someone who moves quickly, interrupts silence, enters a room loudly, or always seems “on.”
 A low setting fits someone measured, slow to react, or naturally composed.
-Players often set this too high because lively animations are more entertaining, but that can make a calm person feel wrong immediately.
+Players push this too high because lively animations are more fun to watch, but that instantly makes a calm person feel wrong.

 Think about how direct the person sounds.
-High values usually make sense for blunt, chatty, or very expressive people.
+High Speech suits blunt, chatty, or very expressive people.
 Lower values fit quieter, softer, or more careful speakers.
-If the real person chooses words carefully, pushing this slider too far can turn them into a caricature.
+If the real person chooses their words carefully, pushing this slider too far turns them into a caricature.

 Expressiveness

-This is not the same as being outgoing.
-Someone can be social but unreadable, or shy but emotionally obvious.
-Set this based on whether the person wears their mood openly.
-If people around them can tell instantly when they are annoyed, excited, or embarrassed, raise it.
+This is not the same as being outgoing — someone can be social but unreadable, or shy but emotionally obvious.
+Set Expressiveness based on whether the person wears their mood openly.
+If people can tell instantly when they’re annoyed, excited, or embarrassed, raise it.
 If they keep a straight face through everything, lower it.
+(In the Switch sequel this slider is labeled Energy.)

-This slider is where many Miis go off-model.
-Confidence is not the same as aggression, and reserve is not the same as insecurity.
-For a reliable result, ask whether the person tends to lead, push back, and act certain, or whether they prefer to observe, defer, and avoid friction.
-This one does a lot of work in making a Mii feel accurate during social scenes.
+This is where most Miis go off-model.
+Confidence is not aggression, and reserve is not insecurity.
+Ask whether the person tends to lead, push back, and act certain, or whether they prefer to observe, defer, and avoid friction.
+Attitude (sometimes shown as Thinking) does the heavy lifting in making a Mii feel accurate during social scenes.

 🎮